OpenMachine-ai/tinyfive/README.md

 print(np.array_equal(res, ref))  # should return 'True'
 # Output: True
 ```
-The table below shows a speedup of 1.7.
-Note that this is a toy example: The bit-widths don't make sense for fixed point (in general, multiplying two 32-bit integers produces a 64-bit product; and adding 4 of these products requires up to 66 bits).
-And for runtime calculations, we assume that our RISC-V CPU can only perform one instruction per cycle (while many RISC-V cores can perform multiple instructions per cycle).
+The table below shows a speedup of 1.7 with the following caveats:
+- The bit-widths don't make sense for fixed point (in general, multiplying two 32-bit integers produces a 64-bit product; and adding 4 of these products requires up to 66 bits).
+- For runtime calculations, we assume that our RISC-V CPU can only perform one instruction per cycle (while many RISC-V cores can perform multiple instructions per cycle).
+- For 16x16 or larger matrices, [Strassen's algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm) and [DeepMind's AlphaTensor](https://www.deepmind.com/blog/discovering-novel-algorithms-with-alphatensor) can reduce the total number of multiplications and additions if they are applied recursively.

 |             | Image | Registers | Load | Store | Mul | Add | Branch | Total ops | Speedup |
 |:-----------:|:-----:|:---------:|:----:|:-----:|:---:|:---:|:------:|:---------:|:-------:|
 | Example 3.3 | 92B   | 9         | 80   | 16    | 64  | 89  | 20     | 269       | 1       |